wearefuturegov/london-coronavirus-response-microsite/README.md

 ## running it locally

-you need ruby and jekyll install
+you need ruby and jekyll installed. [instructions on that here](https://jekyllrb.com/docs/installation/).

 ```
 bundle install